JanTrooper2/BayesianPredictions/README.md

 ## Steps to Work on:
+### Priority High
+- Implement requests based on user predicionts

+### Priority Medium
 - Resize profile pictures

-- Implement requests based on user predicionts
+### Priority Low
 - make it so that the user lands on a page rather than waiting for the trace request
-- User needs to be logged in to do anything
+- User needs to be logged in to do anything (maybe also check whether a user has access to a certain route)